jsyang/celestial/devlog/entity-component-system.md

 2018-12-xx

-- mermaid diagram
+- why
-    - c4 zoom
+- mermaid diagram: c4 zoom
+- how each is implemented
 - code
-- why
 - alternatives